 Anthony Hopkins as Odin also delivers a part that seemed to be made for him.
 I can easily believe that Odin’s time is ending, and he is the ultimate Hero for Asgard as he realizes that Asgard exists not because of the place, but because of the people.
 His seeming sacrifice for Thor and being there for him later for advice seems like something the actor would do.
 The part seems natural.

 While no doubt we will see a new Thor movie at some point in the future (especially with the box office numbers Ragnarok is returning), it is good to see that the movie series can reinvent itself in order to keep everything fresh.
-I have no idea as to the tone of the next movie, but I believe that Marvel has given Thor a solid foundation from which to tell new stories.
-After all, we may have just discovered that we actually like the guy.
+I have no idea as to the tone of the next movie, but I believe that Marvel has given Thor a solid foundation from which to tell new stories (and there are certainly plenty of other superheroes with which to share those stories).
+Besides, we may have just discovered that we actually like the guy.